RobertNimmo26/quizBuddy/README.md

 5. Install the required packages
 `pip install –r requirements.txt`

-6. Set up the Google Calendar API with the instructions bellow
+6. Set up the Google Calendar API with the instructions below

-7. Populate the database using the commands
+7. Set up the database using the commands
-	`python manage.py makemigrations quiz`
+	`python manage.py makemigrations quiz` and
 	`python manage.py migrate`

+8. Populate the database using the command
+`python population_script.py`

-8. Run the web app using the command
+9. Run the web app using the command
 `python manage.py runserver`

-9. In your preferred browser, access the web app using the URL `http://localhost:8000/`
+10. In your preferred browser, access the web app using the URL `http://localhost:8000/`

 ## External Sources